 - (1) Required and Optional.
-All female prisoners must be provided programs consistent with MCF designation.
-Optional programs are strongly encouraged.
-Programs will be appropriate and differentiated based on facility designation (levels I, II and III) and sentence length. - (2) Level I. The requirements for women offenders are the same as those required in reference (d), but must be responsive to the gender differences within those programs (such as substance abuse education and awareness designed for female offenders; crisis intervention that uses trauma-informed principles as advised by the NAVCONBRIG Miramar model manager).

-- (3) Levels II and III.
+All women offenders must be provided programs consistent with MCF designation and per reference (d).
+Optional programs are strongly encouraged if they can be managed with allotted resourcing.
+Programs will be appropriate and differentiated based on MCF designation (levels I, II and III) and sentence length. - (2) Level I. The requirements for women offenders are the same as those required in reference (d), but must be responsive to the gender differences within those programs such as substance abuse education and awareness designed for women offenders and crisis intervention that uses trauma-informed principles as advised by the model manager. - (3) Levels II and III.
 The requirements for women offenders are the same as those required in reference (d).
 These programs, when delivered to women offenders, will be coordinated in advance with NAVCONBRIG Miramar.
 This is to ensure that the programs are effective to manage women's offense patterns and use gender-responsive approaches for women offenders; a consistent issue is that most MCF standard programs were developed for a male population.
-The case manager/counselor must ensure initial assessment, case planning, advocacy, service coordination and on-going monitoring of the program plans.
-Programs that focus on the role of trauma (physical, sexual, and emotional abuse by others), destructive behaviors (including crime, addiction and self-harm), and developing and maintaining life skills and healthy relationships may be a basis of women offender programming.
-Re-entry programming typically will include referrals (and pre-application) for social welfare benefits, mental health follow-up and medications, housing and child care arrangements and other linkages needed for a woman offender to support herself and any dependent family members, as a female offender is much more likely than a male offender to resume sole responsibility for child care, with increased need for medical and mental health support services.
+The case manager and or counselor must ensure initial assessment, case planning, advocacy, service coordination, and on-going monitoring of women's individual program plans.
+Programs that focus on the role of trauma (physical, sexual, and emotional abuse by others), destructive behaviors (including crime, addiction, and self-harm), and developing and maintaining life skills and healthy relationships may be a basis of women offender programming.
+Re-entry programming typically will include referrals (and pre-application) for social welfare benefits, mental health follow-ups and medications, housing and child care arrangements, and other linkages needed for a woman offender to support herself and any dependent family members.
+A woman offender is much more likely to resume sole responsibility for childcare than a male offender with increased need for medical and mental health support services.
 Whenever feasible, programs and groups for women offenders will be separate from those for male offenders. - (4) Work.
-To the greatest extent possible, male and female prisoners must not be assigned simultaneously in the same program or work areas, while ensuring both have full access to a full range of programming opportunities. - (5) Mentors.
+To the greatest extent possible, male and women offenders must not be assigned simultaneously in the same program or work areas while ensuring both have full access to a full range of programming opportunities. - (5) Mentors.
 Where resources permit, MCFs are encouraged to establish volunteer support programs that provide women offenders with opportunity for healthy connections and role models.
-Mentors help prisoners develop new, constructive coping behaviors, learn new relationship skills and engage in activities and discussions that increase self-esteem and self-confidence to prepare them for successful community transition, assist with adjustment to current confinement and expand support networks beyond family and friends.
-This program augments any clinical and social services provided in the brig.
-When Alcoholics Anonymous or Narcotics Anonymous services are offered, the sponsors must be women-led and conducted separately from male offender groups, whenever possible.
+Mentors help prisoners develop new, constructive coping behaviors, learn new relationship skills, and engage in activities and discussions that increase self-esteem and self-confidence to prepare them for successful community transition, assist with adjustment to current confinement, and expand support networks beyond family and friends.
+This program augments any clinical and social services provided in the MCF.
+When Alcoholics Anonymous or Narcotics Anonymous services are offered to women, the sponsors will be women-led and conducted separately from male offender groups if possible.
 Parenting and health-related classes are also considered important in women offender programming.
 This can often be arranged through Navy Fleet and Family Support programs.
-The issues of male prisoners as parents are not unimportant, but major traumas involving bonding, parenting and separation are much more common in incarcerated mothers and are linked to their recidivism if unresolved.
+The issues of male prisoners as parents are not unimportant, but major traumas involving bonding, parenting, and separation are much more common in incarcerated mothers and are linked to their recidivism if unresolved.